H-Kamal/Body-Stress-Inference/README.md

 5. Run the following command: `pip install -r requirements.txt` to install all the required python packages for the project

 # Run Instructions:
-1. Open unity and import the project labeled: body-stress-inference
+1. Open unity and import the project labelled: body-stress-inference
 2. Press run in unity to start the "game"
 3. In terminal/CMD navigate to the cloned repo
 4. Once in the folder /Body-Stress-Inference run the following command: `poetry run python body-stress-inference-python/main.py`